callumc34/Audialytix/README.md

 The database container simply holds a MongoDB instance which is used by the website container to store the analysis results.
 This container is not publicly exposed and is only accessible from the website container.
 Django does not inherently support MongoDB and thus the Djongo library is used to facilitate the ORM relationship between the website container and the database container.

+This container uses a volume when used with the compose command to store and maintain the data between runs - `db/data`.

 #### ENV Variables

 - `MONGO_INITDB_ROOT_USERNAME` - The username of the account on the MongoDB database